AhmedTohamy01/React-Netflix-Clone/README.md

 - Password input field.

 - Sign-up Button: It has a validation option, if any field in the form is empty it will be disabled.
 If the form fields have any data it will be active and will send the data to the firebase database in the backend for registration.
+It has also an error handling function.

 - Link to Sign-in Page:  it redirects you to the sign-in page.

-Currently, the form doesn't have an error handling function, for example, if you enter an email address for a user already exist it will not allow you to register, but also it will not show you an error, it doesn't have also any validations for the data entered in the first-name, email or password field  (This will be added in a later milestone).

 ***3) Footer:***
 It contains useful links users may need it.